Valentin-Metz/writeup_factorio/readme.md

 ## The exploit:

-We are developing the proof of concept exploit on an `amd64` linux machine, and are using the **linux native** version of factorio.
+We have developed the proof of concept exploit on an `amd64` linux machine, and are using the **linux native** version of factorio.

 ### Recon: